How to start a Biblically-correct home church

 have our own), advertising in shoppers for Bible studies, websites, flyers, etc—are all ways and means that can

 be used to help spread the gospel to the lost in our local communities.

-Incidentally, we have also developed two websites that have been designed to reach out to the lost.
+Incidentally, a website has been designed to reach out to the lost:

 Tip #6: Consider mid-week Bible studies

 Consider mid-week Bible studies, even if they're informal at first.